Refefer/fastxml/README.md

 Quite a bit todo!
 A base implementation using NDCG is fully working with Cython bindings to make the alternating minization reasonably fast - but a lot more could be done here:

-1. Abstract out Rank Metric.
+1. ---Abstract out Rank Metric.
 This is needed to get Propensity-based ranking metrics integrated in a consistent manner.
-See https://manikvarma.github.io/pubs/jain16.pdf for motivation.
+See https://manikvarma.github.io/pubs/jain16.pdf for motivation.---
 2. Leaf re-ranking based on the above paper.
 That should dramatically improve performance of rare labels.
 3. Abstract out classifier from learning algorithm.
 4. General speedups: